 I shook her hand back, having to rub my hand afterwards to get rid of the pain from her strong grip.
 "Yeah, maybe.
 Nice to meet you, Lily.
 My name is Rosalynn."

 "Thank you so much for helping me.
 I would have been lost without you."
-Feeling kind of intimidated by Lily's perfect smile and athletic physique, I gave her a hurried smile and then quickly walked to the Principal's office.
+Feeling kind of intimidated by Lily's perfect smile and athletic physique, I gave her a hurried smile and then quickly walked into the Principal's office.

 Feeling my face turn crimson red and not wanting to draw any more attention to myself than necessary, I gave her a fake smile and walked to the desk my teacher appointed me to.
 Sitting beside me was the girl who gave me directions to the principal's office this morning.